TypedIterator#

 r.result_3 = r.result_2 - 4

-You can access the data in two different ways.
+You can access the data using the results_ attribute.

 ResultType(result_1=45, result_2=[6, 12, 18, 24, 30], result_3=[2, 8, 14, 20, 26])